dohren/outdoormaps/README.md

 ## Status
 - GPX based maps are fixed and yet cannot be downloaded dynamically.
-- Navigation works, when started the position will be automatically updated.
+- Navigation works, when started, the position will be updated automatically.

+## Next Steps
+- Tracking and export

 ## Contact
 For further information please contact me.